 Jasper makes me wait a whole extra minute while he bends down and artfully arranges the garnish around the edge of my glass, then turns it carefully so the presentation is perfect.
 "Grey Goose on the rocks with a twist.
 On the Copes.
 Happy birthday, Edward."

 Emmett and I are at the bottom of our second round when Seth comes up behind me and claps his hand on my shoulder.
 "How's it going over here, guy?
 My man Jas taking good care of you?"

 I glance down the bar to where Jasper is filling an order for one of the waiters.
-I've noticed that aside from actually serving drinks, he's spent all of his free time with us.
-I've had plenty of time to get to know those dazzling grey eyes and even better, plenty of chances to check out his tight-fitting black jeans from both the front and the rear.
+Aside from actually serving drinks, he's spent all of his free time with us.
+I've had plenty of time to get to know those dazzling gray eyes and even better, plenty of chances to check out his tight-fitting black jeans from both the front and the rear.

 And oh, what a rear.

 "He's taking great care of us," Emmett answers for me, because I've clearly checked out.